jonaprieto/hott-cheatsheets/README.md

 - A fairly new version of LaTeX.
 [Texlive](http://www.tug.org/texlive/) 2012 is confirmed to work.
-You might need to install some packages; see `hott.sty` and `cheat-sheet.cls` for packages that are used by the book.
+You might need to install some packages; see `hott.sty` for packages that are used by the book.

 [BasicTeX](http://www.tug.org/mactex/morepackages.html), which is a minimalistic version of MacTeX, is confirmed to work once the following packages have been